Thomas1198/Compiler-for-language-ifj18-based-on-Ruby-/README.md

 and compiles it into the target language IFJcode18 (InterCode).

 EN task description: /docs/Task description-EN.pdf
-(Translated only by google translator so excuse please things like translator instead of compiler...)
+-(Translated only by google translator so excuse please things like translator instead of compiler...)